twobowlsofgrace/50.003_1D_2019/README.md

 ### Considerations
 - Possibly host web page on heroku when displaying to client
 - Possibly use PivotalTracker to keep track of code progress
+- Possibly automate creation of issues on Github
+- Possibly automate creation of statistics based on the forms that are filled

 ### Resources
 - Google Drive